lemmoney/interviews/README.md

 After obtaining the key, run:

-`openssl aes-256-cbc -d -md md5 -a -em INSTRUCTIONS.locked -out INSTRUCTIONS.pdf -k [your_key]`
+`openssl aes-256-cbc -d -md md5 -a -in INSTRUCTIONS.locked -out INSTRUCTIONS.pdf -k [your_key]`

 PS: This step is useful to let us know if you're able to research solutions and solve unexpected problems that could happen.